11th September 2025

 Empowering Local Churches with Discipleship Paradigm

-Churches Working in Unity for Region
+Churches Working in Unity for Regions

 Stories of Neighbourhood Presence